Year 4

 If your child is unable to participate in a PE lesson for a medical reason, an adult must communicate this to school.

-Drinks and snacks - We encourage the children to stay hydrated by having their water bottles on the table with them throughout the day.
+Drinks and snacks - We encourage the children to stay hydrated by having their water bottles accessible throughout the day.
 They may top them up from the drinking water tap in class whenever needed.

 Snacks of fruit (or veg) may be eaten outside during morning break.